-To be eligible for graduation, all students, free of charge, must participate in Nevada’s College and Career Readiness (CCR) assessment during their junior year of high school.
+To be eligible for graduation, all students, free of charge, must participate in Nevada’s College and Career Readiness (CCR) assessment during their junior year of high school on the day selected for testing.
 The State Board of Education chose the ACT as Nevada’s CCR assessment.
-A student’s ACT score will not be used to determine graduation eligibility but can be submitted with college applications.
+A student’s ACT score will not be used to determine graduation eligibility, but can be submitted with college applications.
 The ACT is a nationally recognized college admissions exam that is accepted by all four-year colleges and universities in the United States.

 ACT/SAT Guarantee-Placement into College-Level Courses at Nevada Public Institutions